-2. Approach & Policy Objectives

-2.1 Vision
+2. 2.1 Vision:

 To create "A State Prepared" and build "A safer Assam"

+2.2 Disaster Management:

-2.2 Disaster Management As per the Disaster Management Act, 2005(Central Act No 53 of 2005) a disaster means a catastrophe, mishap, calamity or grave occurrence in any area, arising from natural or man-made causes, or by accident or negligence which results in substantial loss of life or human suffering or damage to, and destruction of, property, or damage to, and degradation of, environment, and is of such a nature or magnitude as to be beyond the coping capacity of the community of the affected community.
+As per the Disaster Management Act, 2005(Central Act No 53 of 2005) a disaster means a catastrophe, mishap, calamity or grave occurrence in any area, arising from natural or man-made causes, or by accident or negligence which results in substantial loss of life or human suffering or damage to, and destruction of, property, or damage to, and degradation of, environment, and is of such a nature or magnitude as to be beyond the coping capacity of the community of the affected community.

-Further as per the aforesaid Act, "Disaster Management" means a continuous and integrated process of planning, organising, coordinating and implementing measures which are necessary or expedient for:- - i) Prevention of danger or threat of any disaster. - ii) Mitigation or reduction of risk of any disaster or its severity or consequences. - iii) Capacity building - iv) Preparedness to deal with any disaster. - v) Prompt response to any threatening disaster situation or disaster. - vi) Assessing the severity or magnitude of effects of any disaster.
+Further as per the aforesaid Act, "Disaster Management" means a continuous and integrated process of planning, organising, coordinating and implementing measures which are necessary or expedient for:-

+- i) Prevention of danger or threat of any disaster. - ii) Mitigation or reduction of risk of any disaster or its severity or consequences. - iii) Capacity building - iv) Preparedness to deal with any disaster. - v) Prompt response to any threatening disaster situation or disaster. - vi) Assessing the severity or magnitude of effects of any disaster. - vii) Evacuation, rescue and relief. - viii) Rehabilitation and reconstruction.

+2.3 Approach:

-2.3 Approach holistic and integrated approach will be evolved disaster toward management with emphasis on building strategic partnerships various levels.
-The Fundamental tenets of the policy are:
+A holistic and integrated approach will be evolved toward disaster management with emphasis on building strategic partnerships at various levels.
+The Fundamental tenets of the policy are:-